aws-samples/amazon-redshift-udfs/scalar-udfs/README.md

 # Redshift Scalar UDF Examples
 Scalar UDF examples are intended to showcase various functionality of UDFs.
+The intent of this collection is to provide examples for defining python UDFs, but the UDF examples themselves may not be optimized to achieve your requirements.
+Please review independently.
 If you are using psql, you can use \i &lt;script.sql&gt; to run.

 | Script | Purpose |